 Grace Kelly, Princess of Monaco

 After a failed engagement to Group Captain Peter Townsend, Princess Margaret accepted a ring from photographer Antony Armstrong-Jones.
-The engagement ring features a ruby surrounded by diamonds made to look like a rosebud.
+The engagement ring features a ruby surrounded by diamonds, made to look like a rosebud.
 Her future husband's vision was a nod to her middle name, Rose.

-Queen Margrethe of Denmark
+Princess Margrethe of Denmark

 Prince Charles proposed to Diana with a collection of rings from Garrard, the crown jeweler at the time, asking her to choose her favorite.
 As a rather unconventional choice, Diana chose a gorgeous 12-carat oval blue Ceylon sapphire set in 18-karat white gold.
 Surrounded by 14 solitaire diamonds, it is now one of the most recognizable rings in history.

 Sarah Ferguson's royal engagement ring is also from Garrard.
 The oval-cut Burmese ruby is surrounded by 10 diamonds and set on a gold band.
 Rumor has it, the bright stone was chosen because it matched Sarah's fiery red hair.

 Lady Sarah Chatto